d3lio/mrend/PLUGINS.md

 # Overview

 Plugins are used to extend the functionalities of the core renderer.
 They are located under `src/plugins`.
-Each of them is registered in `src/plugins.json` in the order they should be loaded and executed.
+Each of them is registered in `src/plugins.json`, grouped by the phase they need to act upon and in the order they should be loaded and executed.

 The behaviour of registering is just like any other node module - they use their containing folder name while having an `index.js` inside or directly the name of the file if they don't need to have